clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 init, a user fn's return, defers per key via `:kw-calls`, the same shape keyword access on a call records, so lint-time resolution is untouched.
 The `:as` binding gets the whole init tag.
 An unknown init types nothing.
+Keyword access on a tagged local chases a deferred call under the local's :tag, so `(let [m (cfg)] (:port m))` and nested chains resolve like keyword access on the call itself.

 ## Future work